You are here

 Comment

 This instruction is based upon a jury instruction approved by the Ninth Circuit as “properly stat[ing] the law of damages in a copyright infringement suit” and “in line with our circuit’s caselaw.”
-Wall Data v.
+Wall Data Inc. v.
 L.A.
 Cnty.
 Sheriff’s Dep’t, 447 F.3d 769, 787 (9th Cir.
 2006).
-The circuit has noted that “[a]ctual damages are usually determined by the loss in the fair market value of the copyright, measured by the profits lost due to the infringement or by the value of the use of the copyrighted work to the infringer.”
-Polar Bear Prods., Inc. v.
-Timex Corp., 384 F.3d 700, 708 (9th Cir.
-2004) (internal quotation marks omitted); see also id. at 709 (“[I]t is not improper for a jury to consider either a hypothetical lost license fee or the value of the infringing use to the infringer to determine actual damages, provided the amount is not based on ‘undue speculation.’” (emphasis added) (quoting McRoberts Software, Inc. v.
-Media 100, Inc., 329 F.3d 557, 566 (7th Cir.2003)). “[T]he market value approach is an objective, not a subjective, analysis.”
+The circuit has noted that actual damages may be “awarded in the form of lost profits” or may be awarded based on “hypothetical-license damages,” which are determined by “the amount a willing buyer would have been reasonably required to pay a willing seller at the time of the infringement for the actual use made by [the infringer] of the plaintiff’s work.”
+Oracle Corp. v.
+SAP AG, 765 F.3d 1081, 1087 (9th Cir.
+2014); see also id. at 1088 (explaining that a rule disallowing “hypothetical-license damages . . . could operate unfairly, given the difficulty [the copyright owner] might face in meeting the burden of proof for lost profits and infringer’s profits” (citing On Davis v.
+The Gap, Inc., 246 F.3d 152, 166 (2d Cir.
+2001)). “[T]he market value approach is an objective, not a subjective, analysis.”
 Jarvis v.
 K2 Inc., 486 F.3d 526, 534 (9th Cir.
 2007) (quoting Mackie v.
 Rieser, 296 F.3d 909, 917 (9th Cir.
 2002)).
 Therefore, “[e]xcessively speculative claims of damages are to be rejected.”
 Id.

-This instruction does not address whether the measures of actual damages (as either the plaintiff’s lost profits or as the diminution in value of the copyright) are mutually exclusive or additive, nor the danger of double recovery if both measures are presented to the jury.
+This instruction does not address whether the measures of actual damages (as either the plaintiff’s lost profits or the fair market value of the use illegally appropriated by the infringer) are mutually exclusive or additive, nor the danger of double recovery if both measures are presented to the jury.